 I have a few resources to help you find recipes that contain vegan protein powder.

 First, my page of over 150 high protein vegan recipes has a filter that you can add protein powder to, which will list several recipes with their macros.
+You can also see my small collection of my favorite pea protein recipes.

 Secondly, I sometimes publish recipes to this blog that contain protein powder.
 Here are a few of them: